instalar-ide-arduino

 Install Arduino IDE and other useful software

 In the previous tutorial we saw which Arduino model to buy.
-Let’s assume you have received your new and shiny Arduino (or you had it at the bottom of a drawer, it doesn’t matter) and you are eager to start playing with it.
-But first it is necessary to install an integrated development environment (IDE), that is, the software with which we will be able to program it.
+Let’s assume you have received your brand new Arduino (or you had it at the bottom of a drawer, it’s all the same) and you are eager to start playing with it.
+But first, it is necessary to install an Integrated Development Environment (IDE) (that is, the software with which we can program it).

-In this post we will see how to install the standard IDE, what other options exist for programming in Arduino, and finally, a collection of some useful programs for our electronics projects.
+In this post we will see how to install the standard IDE, what other options exist for programming in Arduino, and finally, a collection with some useful programs for our electronics projects.

 Arduino IDE on Windows